 How to Measure Lean Muscle Mass

 If stepping on the scale and seeing the pounds melt away is not your main motivation for heading to the gym, you should aim to add more lean muscle mass.
 Consider purchasing a body composition monitor, which measures body-fat percentage, lean-mass percentage, and visceral fat (fat around your internal organs).
 Then, you can measure your progress by seeing how much lean mass you are gaining.
 And because lean mass is denser than fat mass, your physical appearance will change despite maintaining the same weight.
 This means you can drop a pants size without losing a single pound.

 What would be your biggest reason for adding lean muscle if it isn't about losing weight on the scale?
 To enhance your mood?
 To fight the aging process?
 Let us know in the comments section below!

-Brian Maher is a personal trainer in Center City Philadelphia who specializes in weight loss and nutritional counseling.
-He is the owner of Philly Personal Training, a company offering convenient in-home personal training packages to busy individuals looking to improve their fitness levels.
-To learn more about Brian and his services, visit www.phillypersonaltraining.com.
+Brian Maher is the owner of Philly Personal Training, a private personal training studio in the Rittenhouse Square area.
+He and his staff of personal trainers offer packages to busy individuals looking to make lifestyle changes by improving their overall fitness and wellness.
 Read all of Brian’s posts for Be Well Philly here.